Mom's 911 call: My son killed his baby and wife, who was also his daughter

 Cary police have released the 911 call from a woman saying her son confessed to killing his 7-month-old baby and his wife, who was also his daughter.

-"My son just called me and he told me ... he killed his baby," said the mother of Steven Pladl, according to 911 audio published by WTVD.
+"My son just called me and he told me ... he killed his baby," said the mother of Steven Pladl, according to a 911 call released by Cary police.

 “I didn't ask him.
 I didn't ask him, I didn't want to know,” she said.